 Effective communicators, collaborative teams and concise report writers were at the heart of First Security’s goals for their literacy policy when it launched in 2005.
-A straightforward document with big vision, it was the starting point for the company’s journey to a sustainable approach to literacy awareness across the whole organisation.
+A straightforward document with a big vision, it was the starting point for the company’s journey to a sustainable approach to literacy awareness across the whole organisation.

-More recently, the organisation undertook a comprehensive assessment of the company’s workplace literacy needs and discovered that 30% of their workforce (250 staff) still needed intervention.
+More recently, the organisation undertook a comprehensive assessment of the company’s workplace literacy needs and discovered that 30% of its workforce (250 staff) still needed intervention.
 It was clear that something was needed to help First Security achieve its goals.

 With a goal of getting each learner to achieve their Level 2 National Certificate, First Security brought Upskills on board to deliver extended workplace literacy and numeracy training under the First Skills brand.